DanniGadd/EpiScores-for-protein-levels/README.md

-# EpiScores for protein levels
+# Epigenetic scores for the circulatin proteome as tools for disease prediction

+Published: eLife 2022;11:e71802 DOI: 10.7554/eLife.71802

-EpiScores trained on 953 protein levels in LBC1936 and KORA.
-Robust EpiScores are then projected into Generation Scotland and related to the onset of 12 leading causes of morbidity.
+EpiScores trained on 953 protein levels in the Scottish LBC1936 and German KORA cohorts.
+109 EpiScores that explain between 1 and 58% of the variance in plasma protein levels are then projected into over 9000 individuals in the Generation Scotland cohort and related to the onset of 12 leading causes of morbidity.

 The code follows the following naming order:
 1) "prep_" - these are the preparations of the files for inputs into elastic net models and testing of models